takacsmark/takacsmark.github.io/_posts/2016-01-31-our-9-1-problems-during-our-windows-10-free-upgrade.md

 I thought we are ready for the upgrade, but the internet connection was not working on the shiny new instance.
 Our ISP gave my father-in-law a USB Wi-Fi dongle that Windows 7 won't recognize out of the box.

 No problem, we killed bigger problems today.
-Just googled "usb wifi dongle windows 7 driver" on my Mac, and copied a couple of drivers to my USB stick (yeah the one that won't boot).
+Just googled "usb wi-fi dongle windows 7 driver" on my Mac, and copied a couple of drivers to my USB stick (yeah the one that won't boot).

->It's always a good idea to have another internet connected computer with you if you are installing a new operating system on a new disk.
+**It's always a good idea to have another internet connected computer with you if you are installing a new operating system on a new disk.**

 Device manager automatically found and installed the right driver from the USB.
 Now we were really ready to start the upgrade.